Interactivity-BV/codebaseai/README.md

 # Python Codebase Analyzer

 This project is a Python script that analyzes a Python codebase for unused code, linting issues, and complexity metrics.
 It also processes the output with a large language model.
 The analysis tools used include `vulture`, `pylint`, and `radon`.
-It also enables yo to create docstrings on all your python files and generate documentation based on these docstrings.
+It also enables you to create docstrings on all your Python files and generate documentation based on these docstrings.

 ## Disclaimer

-The code has only be tested on relatively small projects.
+The code has only been tested on relatively small projects.
 It might be that the reports are too long for the context memory of the LLM.
-Also keep in mind that for large codebases the costs of using the OpenAI API might be significant.
+Also, keep in mind that for large codebases, the costs of using the OpenAI API might be significant.
 Use at your own risk!
-At a later stage large reports will be processed in chunks using the langchain modules.
+At a later stage, large reports will be processed in chunks using the langchain modules.

 ## Features